damianhakert/damianhakert.github.io/source/posts/2016-06-20-how-we-scale-gitlab-by-having-docker-built-in.html.md

 ---
-title: "Docker built right into GitLab"
+title: "How we scale GitLab by having Docker built in"
 author: DJ Mountney
 author_twitter: twk3
 categories: